Midhilesh29/hackathon-skillenza/README.md

 ```
 There will a option for downloading the output map.
 The downloaded map contains the detailed visualization of generated optimzal path.

+## Download the map with the link present in streamlit application and view it on browser.
+Click on the route edge and location pins to get more information.
+The location pin varies for distribution and delivery points ##

 # Azure Technologies
 1) Azure maps
   a) Azure geocoding API